fezamba/mamba-wedding/README.md

 This project is a comprehensive web application for wedding management, comprising a public-facing website for guests and an administrative dashboard for the couple.

-The system features RSVP confirmation via access codes, guest management, a gift registry, payment gateway integration, and a hybrid storage architecture utilizing MySQL and MongoDB.
+The system features RSVP confirmation via access codes, guest management, a gift registry, payment gateway integration, and a hybrid storage architecture utilizing PostgreSQL and MongoDB.

 ---